rwynn/monstache-site/content/options/index.md

 like to copy.
 Monstache will perform reads directly from the given set of db.collection and sync them to elasticsearch.

 This option may be passed on the command line as ./monstache --direct-read-namespace test.foo --direct-read-namespace test.bar

+For maximum indexing performance when doing alot of a direct reads you will want to adjust the refresh interval during indexing on the destination Elasticsearch indices.
+The refresh interval can be set at a global level in elasticsearch.yml or on a per index basis by using the Index Settings or Index Template APIs.
+For more information see [Update Indices Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-update-settings.html).

+By default, Elasticsearch refreshes every second.
+You will want to increase this value or turn off refresh completely during the indexing phase by setting the refresh_interval to -1.
+Remember to reset the refresh_interval to a positive value and do a force merge after the indexing phase has completed if you decide to temporarily turn off refresh, otherwise you will not be able to see the new documents in queries.

+By default, Monstache maps a MongoDB collection named `foo` in a database named `test` to the `test.foo` index in Elasticsearch.

 ## direct-read-limit